esnitkin914/Comparative_Genomics/day1_afternoon/README.md

 1) Load micro612 environment.

-2) Create a SLURM script to run the shell script in the directory and submit to cluster
+2) Create a SLURM script to run the shell script in VRE_dapto_resistance directory and submit to cluster.
+Read comments in variant_call.sbat for assistance.

 3) Load files into IGV and examine annotations of genes in or around variants in filtered vcf (*note snpEff annotation should be skipped because our reference is not in the database)